 The volume of communication has gone way up.
 In some ways, this might seem like a problem.
 Teams can create excess noise and we had to find our way through this challenge.
 That said, over-communication (especially these days) is better than a lack of.
 The effect for us has been a big net positive.
 Plus, despite the increase in volume in the output, I think the input of my time in producing this increased volume is similar and lower than it was before Teams.

 Beyond general communication, collaboration has exploded at Smart Dolphins.
 A simple example might be our client communications we have been sending out during the Covid-19 crisis.
 We start a Word document and multiple people can actively add and edit as we go – all at the same time and with the visibility of the others.
 As a bonus, we often have discussions running directly alongside the document (but not cluttering the actual document with notes and comments).

 I can say that the Covid crisis, so far, would have been much more difficult without Teams.
 The ability to, in one day, get everyone working productively from home was a large part attributable to Teams.
 While I have a couple minor gripes with the Teams meeting interface, having it within Teams and the Microsoft ecosystem was critical to keeping us functioning well.
 All our meetings at once transitioned to fully remote with only minor adjustments necessary.

-That said, you really should not rush onto Teams.
+That said, you really should not rush into Teams.
 To get the potential that I am discussing, you want to consider carefully how you will use it and the many pitfalls (Teams is not perfect).
 However, put it on your IT planning agenda to explore Teams as a potential game changer for your organization.
 Of course, we would be happy to help.
 Again, our online Teams training has been exceedingly popular the past few weeks.
-We will continue to flesh out our content around Teams in the hopes it helps many in the Victoria business community adapt to the “new normal”.
+We will continue to flesh out our content around Teams in the hopes it helps many in the BC business community adapt to the “new normal”.